 According to his autobiography, the idea of marketing cigarettes as "torches of freedom" came to Bernays after a conversation with Abraham Brill, a psychoanalyst who had emigrated from Austria and was now practicing in New York.
 That modern propaganda had to understand and influence the subconscious motives of human actions, for example by portraying smoking as an emancipatory act, was highlighted multiple times by Bernays in his writings around 1930.
 He referenced the findings of depth psychology and never tired of mentioning his relative Sigmund Freud.
 Although Bernays emphasized that public relations had its origin in science, in truth his campaigns were based on intuition and personal relationships.
 Furthermore, his correspondence with Freud makes clear that his Viennese uncle thought little of his New York nephew's profession.
 When Bernays sent him the book Crystallizing Public Opinion, Freud responded disparagingly that it had interested him as being "truly American."

 While Bernays claimed for purposes of self-promotion that he was applying psychological methods in public relations, in Vienna there was a group of young scientists who really were conducting motivation research in this sense.
 This group of researchers emerged at the Department of Psychology at the University of Vienna, which was run by Karl and Charlotte Bühler, and operated as a non-university association under the name (Wirtschaftspsychologische Forschungsstelle) from 1931.
 Although the plan to earn money with market research largely failed in Vienna, these sociologists and psychologists were laying the methodical foundations for their future success in the USA.
 The research center was founded and run by Paul Lazarsfeld, who had a doctorate in mathematics and who traveled to New York on a grant from the Rockefeller Foundation in 1933.
 There he wanted on the one hand to get to know new methods of social and market research and on the other to make known the techniques already developed by the Center of Economic-Psychological Research in Vienna.
-He summarized these findings in two essays, which were published in the mid-1930s and went on to form the foundation of motivation research in American marketing.
+He summarized these findings in two papers, which were published in the mid-1930s and went on to form the foundation of motivation research in American marketing.

 Lazarsfeld's article "The Art of Asking Why," which was published in an American Marketing Association journal in 1935, explores the formulation of questionnaires in market research.
 To find out why a certain product was being purchased, it was necessary to question selected consumers at length and in depth.
 This kind of survey could not be conducted using standardized forms but only with the aid of psychologically trained interviewers whose skillful and patient conversation techniques were capable of discovering the true motives of purchasing actions.
 The concept of "motive" is also at the heart of the article "The Psychological Aspect of Market Research," which Lazarsfeld published in the Harvard Business Review in 1934.
 Motives should not be confused with the queried reasons for buying an item but were to be understood as "concepts of connection" in the statistical analysis of the collected data.
 According to Lazarsfeld, the act of purchasing comprised a complex interplay of internal impulses (e.g., hunger), external influences (e.g., advertising), and attributes of the commodity (e.g., packaging).
 Applied economic psychology analyzed this relational setting, which differed from case to case, and advised companies how to find the appropriate advertising means for each product.

 In both articles, Lazarsfeld criticized the then common practice in American market research of compiling masses of superficial data and basing their analysis on universal motives.
 Instead, he advocated the use of qualitative interviews and the development of consumer typologies.
 Hierarchies of needs were useless in this regard, says a typescript by the Center of Economic-Psychological Research, because people's desires depended on social and cultural circumstances.
-After all, the paper argues, a glass of water had a different value in the desert than in the city.
+After all, the text argues, a glass of water had a different value in the desert than in the city.
 To be able to generalize despite this, "worlds of needs" had to be formed: "According to the principle of environmental research, one constructs a world comprising a group of people and a real or spiritual object and attempts to identify the fundamental relationships (and potentially those most responsive to intervention): the vinegar market, the world of the boy, etc." What Lazarsfeld describes in these typescripts written in Vienna around 1930 corresponds to the lifestyle marketing known as public relations that had been practiced by Edward Bernays in New York since the 1920s.

 In contrast to the intuitive approach of the PR counsel, Lazarsfeld and his colleagues created scientific methods to define and be able to influence psychological motives and social target groups.
 This development started in the Center of Economic-Psychological Research and went via the to the Bureau of Applied Social Research at Columbia University, where not only was target group and motivation research conducted, but the concept of opinion leaders applied by Bernays was also empirically proven.
 In a study led by Lazarsfeld on the American presidential campaign of 1940, the results of which were published four years later under the title The People's Choice, it was verified by using the panel method, i.e., the repeated questioning of selected individuals, that the impact of media coverage on the population's voting behavior was not direct, but took place via "opinion leaders."
-This theory of a two-step flow of communication seriously called into question the notion of omnipotent mass media and conversely emphasized the importance of personal relationships and the activity of the audience.
+This model of a two-step flow of communication seriously called into question the notion of omnipotent mass media and conversely emphasized the importance of personal relationships and the activity of the audience.

 Lazarsfeld subsequently concentrated more on the quantitative methods of sociology, but the qualitative tradition of Viennese communication and motivation research was continued by some of his colleagues, above all Herta Herzog and Ernest Dichter, who had previously been active at the Center of Economic-Psychological Research.
 From 1943 Herzog worked as a market researcher for the New York advertising agency McCann-Erickson, where she applied in-depth interviews, focus groups, and projective methods like the Rorschach test to create commercial product images.
 Dichter opened his own Institute for Motivational Research in New York in 1946, which also specialized in psychological marketing techniques and was extremely successful in the postwar period.
 He marketed products as extensions of people's personalities, supposedly enabling consumers to realize their full potential.
 In his book The Psychology of Everyday Living from 1947 Dichter predicted: